 Six-eyed sand spider (Hexophthalma)

-This spider, also known as the six-eyed crab spider, is extremely venomous, but your chances of running into this spider are extremely rare.
+This spider, also known as the six-eyed crab spider, is extremely venomous, but your chances of running into this spider are rare.
 There are no records in South Africa of six-eyed sand spider bites.
 This is because they are so hard to find.
 They occur in deserts and sandy spots in South Africa.
 These spiders are shy and secretive and hunt by ambushing their predators.
 Six-eyed sand spiders are living fossils that pre-date the Gondwanaland drift.
 This genus is only found in South Africa and Namibia, while their close cousins, Sicarius, with the same common name, are found in South America.

 Where will I find six-eyed sand spiders?